 No customer is going to be loyal toward your business if you ignore their emails.
 If you’re slow to reply, you’re essentially telling customers you don’t care about them.
 Slow replies kill loyalty and lead to poor customer experiences (see the next point).

-The opposite is equally true—a good experience convinces people to stay and be loyal to your brand.
+The opposite is equally true.
+A good experience convinces people to stay and be loyal to your brand.
+Quick customer replies improve customer experience with your business, which fosters loyalty.

-Slow replies don’t only kill customer loyalty—they are deadly to customer experiences.
+Slow replies don’t only kill customer loyalty — they are deadly to customer experiences.

-As per the previously cited Qualtrics report, 45% consumers cite communication problems and 21% cite poor support as the reasons for a bad experience.
+As per the same Qualtrics report, 45% of consumers cite communication problems and 21% cite poor post-purchase support as reasons for a bad experience.
+That’s why your business needs quick customer replies and prompt support.

+Addressing customer concerns promptly is what separates businesses that grow from those that don’t.
 When customers don’t have to wait for important information or support, they feel valued and appreciated, leading to higher customer satisfaction scores.

 As we’ve already discussed, good and prompt customer service encourages customers to buy again.
 This, in turn, boosts revenue.